Grzegorz96/millionaire-app-backend/README.md

 ## Features

-- Access token and refresh token generation function.
+- A function that generates access tokens and refresh tokens.
 - A function that protects endpoints against access by unauthorized persons.
 - The function of sending the generated confirmation number to the user's e-mail address.
 - The function of refreshing expired access tokens (15 minutes of validity) using an active refresh token (10 hours of validity).